Tax Season Preparation: 5 Steps to Get Ready

 Preparing your own taxes makes sense if your taxes aren’t overly complicated — for example, if you don't itemize deductions and you have no capital gains or self-employment income.
-You'll probably still want to use online software, such as TaxAct, to streamline the process and confirm you don't overlook any lines on your form.
+You'll probably still want to use online software to streamline the process and confirm you don't overlook any lines on your form.
 If your income is below $64,000, a link to a free tax preparation program is available from the IRS.

 At all income levels, free online forms will do the arithmetic for you and allow you to file online as soon as you complete your return.
 However, these forms don't offer any explanations or help with tax preparation, so it's advisable to use them only if you're very comfortable and experienced with taxes.